Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation: Enforcement Challenges and Safeguards

 Resistance will likely be inevitable, especially from the platforms' side.
 They may object to the complexity and cost of implementation or worry about user attrition if stricter identity rules push users to fringe platforms.
-Likewise, some users may attempt to evade tiering by migrating to less-regulated services.
+Likewise, some users may attempt to evade the implementation (as per the example from China above) by migrating to less-regulated services.
 To address this, enforcement must be both staged and strategic.
-High-leverage jurisdictions like the EU, UK, and US can drive adoption by linking regulatory compliance to market access.
-App store requirements, advertising standards, and cross-border data flow agreements can reinforce these incentives~\cite{flew2018technologytrust}.
-Multilateral coordination can ensure that interoperability standards and privacy safeguards are respected, minimizing the risk of regulatory fragmentation~\cite{doshi2024softgov}.
+High-leverage jurisdictions like the EU, UK, and US can drive adoption by linking regulatory compliance to market access (e.g.\ conditioning app store listings or ad business on tiered verification~\cite{flew2018technologytrust}).
+As discussed a few paragraphs above, multilateral cooperation is equally critical to avoid a fragmented patchwork of rules.

 Ultimately, tiered anonymity is not about censoring speech; it is about regulating amplification in an era of LLM-driven mass-misinformation and deepfake proliferation.
 The tiered anonymity system does not erode privacy; it recalibrates the power asymmetry between digital citizens and systemic actors, advancing a more just and resilient online ecosystem that balances freedom of expression with democratic accountability and scales privacy with, rather than against, responsibility.